ehlesp/smallab-k8s-pve-guide/G039 - Backups 03 ~ Proxmox VE backup job.md

     - A `.vma.zst` file which is the compressed dump file itself.
     - A `.vma.zst.notes` text file with the notes associated to the compressed dump.

 Therefore, you can connect through SSH with a tool like WinSCP and copy those files to another storage for better safe keeping.
-What I cannot tell you is how Proxmox VE keeps track of those files to associate them with their proper VMs, although I suspect it does simply by looking to the VM ID annotated right after the `vzdump-qemu-` string in the file name.
+What this guide cannot tell you is how Proxmox VE keeps track of those files to associate them with their proper VMs, although one could suspect it just looks to the VM ID annotated right after the `vzdump-qemu-` string in the file name.

 ## Relevant system paths